accellera-official/systemc/docs/DEVELOPMENT.md

 Changelog
 ---------------------------------------------------------------------

+* v2.2 (2019-11-10)
+  * Fix link to policies and procedures
+  * Add reference to sign-off process described in `CONTRIBUTING.md`

 * v2.1 (2019-04-23)
   * Update information about public repositories and their relation to the WG-internal repositories.

 * v2.0 (2018-10-01)
   * Reorganize contents between `CONTRIBUTING.md` and `DEVELOPMENT.md`
-  * Add informatin about public repositories
+  * Add information about public repositories
   * Formatting fixes and cleanups

 * v1.1 (2015-08-23)